mariasalo/book-finder/README.md

 OR you can use LiveServer to view the app in the browser.

 The page will reload if you make edits.

+Google API key is needed to test the search function (add to books.js line 3).

 Live version available here: https://.azurewebsites.net/